codidact/feature-development/CONTRIBUTING.md

 * Once approved, they get handed off to front end dev for implementation

 ## Next Steps
 We will work on global processes and features first.
-This will allow back end and front end to create something visual and allow for setup of routing etc. This will also define the basis of our design language (typography, color, spacing etc)
+This will allow back end and front end to create something visual and allow for setup of routing etc. This will also define the basis of our design language (typography, color, spacing, etc)

 We have already created the authentication process and it's features as user stories and wireframes to act as a documentation of sorts for contributors and to also provide the format for future use cases.

-Once global process is finished (including hi-fi designs) we can move on to speccing out all of our other processes and features.
+Once the global process is finished (including hi-fi designs) we can move on to speccing out all of our other processes and features.
 All our effort should be put into getting the global processes defined and complete so that all of our devs can be unblocked and productive, working on approved designs.
 Once each team has finished their aspect of global elements, they can assign other members of their team to contextual processes and features.